Conference Agenda

 Bio: Mr. Kalis is an experienced professional with a background in environmental, health and safety, business preparedness and crisis/emergency management who has worked to influence organizations and workplace culture.
 He is a dedicated and energetic leader who has led numerous high-profile, high-risk programs, and has worked with many organizations in private business, defense industry, NGOs, and as a servant leader supporting the communities that we live in at the municipal and state government, and with federal agencies.
 Scott has been involved with Public Safety and Emergency Response programs for over 25 years and strives to interconnect these fields of practice where opportunities can benefit others, and where he is able to provide synergy between the professions for improved collaboration and planning, training, response and recovery efforts.
 Scott joined the DoD workforce again in January 2023 and currently serves as the Director of Occupational Safety and Health for NAVFAC Mid-Atlantic.

-• Session 1 by Sydney Kelley/Cintas Corporation
+• Session 1 by Sydney Kelley with Cintas Corporation

-• Session 1 by AGC
+• Session 1 by Brian Hughes with Petzl America and AGC Member

-• Session 1 by Collen McCaffrey/Federal OSHA
+• Session 1 by Collen McCaffrey with VOSH and Bret Robinson with OSHA

-• Session 1 by Ray Delfing
+• Session 1 by Ray Delfing with WIN Wast Innovations/Wheelabrator Technologies, Inc.

 • Vendor Area

-• Session 2 by Carter Ficklin
+• Session 2 by Carter Ficklin with NASA Langley Research Center

 • Session 2 by Jay Withrow/VOSH